History of the Jews in Indonesia: History

 In 1930, a census by the colonial government recorded 1,095 Jews.
 By the late 1930s, the number had increased to 2,500 in Java, Sumatra, and other areas.
 But during the events of World War II, the number of Jews in the Dutch East Indies was estimated at 2,000.
 In general, Indonesian Jews (especially those of Dutch and European descent) suffered greatly under the Japanese Occupation of Indonesia, being exiled and forced to work in detention camps and having their properties confiscated by the Japanese forces.

-During the Battle of Surabaya, at least one Jew was recorded fighting alongside the Nationalist forces.
-Charles Mussry who was of Iraqi Jewish descent fought alongside the people's militias to defend Indonesia's sovereignty.
+During the Battle of Surabaya, Charles Mussry who was of Iraqi Jewish descent fought alongside the people's militias to defend Indonesia's sovereignty.
 After the war, the Jews who were released faced many problems and changes in the political situation in Indonesia.
 In the 1950s, the nationalization of several foreign companies by Sukarno, in addition to the foreign political situation such as the Israeli-Palestinian Conflict, caused a lot of Jewish emigration from Indonesia.
-Only a small number of these Jews returned to the Netherlands, with the majority of the Jews opting to migrate towards Australia, United States and Israel instead.
-The Majority of the Iraqi Jews who also had Indonesian ancestry remained in Surabaya for a while, although eventually most of them migrated to Israel in 1958.
-The Jewish community in Israel who came from the Dutch East Indies and Indonesia, founded several association organizations, the most notable being Tempo Dulu by Shoshanna Lehrer.
+Only a small number of these Jews returned to the Netherlands, with the majority of the Jews choosing to migrate to Australia and the United States or the newly founded Israel instead.
+The Jewish community in Israel who hails from the Dutch East Indies and Indonesia, founded several association organizations, the most notable being Tempo Dulu, founded by Shoshanna Lehrer.

-At some point, during the Old Order period, Judaism was recognized as one of Indonesia's religion under the name Hebrani, although during the New Order, Jewish descendants were asked to assimilate with the local population and were categorized in the census with Christianity.
+Judaism was recognized as one of Indonesia's religion under the name Hebrani, during the Guided Demoracy period in Indonesia.
+Following Indonesia's transition into the New Order, this was discontinued, and Jews were categorized in the census with Christianity.
 Since the fall of the New Order and the beginning of the Reformation era, some Jewish descendants have begun to identify themselves and practice Judaism again, Most notably the Jewish community in North Sulawesi.

 By the late 1960s, it was estimated that there were 20 Jews living in Jakarta, 25 in Surabaya and others living in Manado, East Nusa Tenggara, Maluku and Papua.

-Since the 2023 Hamas-led attack on Israel, and Israel's retaliation in the ongoing conflict, As in with most Muslim majority countries, Indonesia has seen a massive rise in antisemitism, which was already a significant problem for the majority-Muslim country.
+Since the 2023 Hamas-led attack on Israel, and Israel's military campaign in Gaza in the ongoing conflict, As in with most Muslim majority countries, Indonesia has seen a massive rise in antisemitism, which was already a significant problem for the majority-Muslim country.
 Mass protests, threats of violence and discrimination have pushed the already-marginalized and closeted Jewish population to take further steps to conceal their faith.